Texas Business License: Everything You Need to Know

 Businesses with employees will need to apply for a Federal Employment Identification Number with the IRS.
 You can apply for your EIN here.
 There is no charge for this service.

 If you need help getting a business license in Texas, you can post your question or concern on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.